N-Shot Learning for Augmenting Task-Oriented Dialogue State Tracking: Related Work

 \subsection{Dialogue State Tracking}

-Dialogue state tracking (DST) is a core task of today's conversational systems where the challenge is to estimate the user's preferences at every utterance of the dialogue.
-Past models in the field used to cumulatively keep track of utterances to obtain dialogue states \cite{Williams2007PartiallySystems,Thomson2010BayesianSystems,Wang2013AInformation}. \citet{Lei2018Sequicity:Architectures} introduced Sequicity, to generate belief spans as an intermediate process and improve the end task. \citet{Zhong2018Global-LocallyTracking} proposed to use a unique module for each slot, which improves the tracking of unseen slot values.
-The majority of these systems relied on an in-domain vocabulary and they are all evaluated on a single domain. \citet{Ramadan2018Large-ScaleSharing} proposed to jointly train the domain and state tracker using multiple bi-LSTM and allowed the learned parameters to be shared across domains whereas \citet{Rastogi2017ScalableTracking} used a multi-domain approach using bi-GRU where the dialogue states are defined as distributions over a candidate set (derived from dialogue history).
-The base model used in this paper is proposed by \citet{wu2019transferable}, in their architecture they use a copy mechanism to overcome out of vocabulary (OOV) words, and they generate probability distributions over three cases for each slot: none, don't-care, ptr.
+Previous DST models cumulatively keep track of utterances to obtain dialogue states \cite{Williams2007PartiallySystems,Thomson2010BayesianSystems,wang-lemon-2013-simple}. \citet{Lei2018Sequicity:Architectures} introduced Sequicity to generate belief spans as an intermediate process and improve the performance on the end task. \citet{Zhong2018Global-LocallyTracking} proposed to use a unique module for each slot, which improves the tracking of unseen slot values.
+The majority of these systems relied on an in-domain vocabulary and they were all evaluated on a single domain. \citet{Ramadan2018Large-ScaleSharing} proposed to jointly train the domain and state tracker using multiple bi-LSTMs and allowed the learned parameters to be shared across domains; whereas \citet{Rastogi2017ScalableTracking} used a multi-domain approach using bi-GRU where the dialogue states are defined as distributions over a candidate set derived from dialogue history.

+We use two base models in this paper.
+The first one, TRADE, was proposed by \citet{wu-etal-2019-transferable}.
+It implements an encoder--decoder architecture and applies a copy mechanism that helps to overcome out of vocabulary (OOV) challenges.
+The second one, TOD-BERT~\cite{wu-etal-2020-tod}, is a task-oriented dialogue model following the transformer paradigm.
+It is pretrained using 9 TOD datasets with a contrastive objective function.